Two-Variable Equations Definitions Flashcards | Channels for Pearson+

 Two-Variable Equation

-Mathematical statement involving two unknowns, typically x and y, with solutions represented as ordered pairs on a coordinate plane.Ordered Pair
+Mathematical statement involving two unknowns, typically x and y, whose solutions are represented as ordered pairs on a coordinate plane.Ordered Pair

-Two-dimensional surface defined by a horizontal x-axis and a vertical y-axis, used to plot points and graphs.Solution Set
+A two-dimensional surface defined by a horizontal x-axis and a vertical y-axis, used for graphing points and equations.Solution Set

-Collection of all ordered pairs that satisfy a given two-variable equation, often forming a line or curve.Graph
+The collection of all ordered pairs that satisfy a given two-variable equation.Graph

-Visual representation of all solutions to an equation, typically shown as a line or curve on the coordinate plane.X-Intercept
+A visual representation of all solutions to an equation, typically shown as a line or curve on the coordinate plane.Intercept

+A point where a graph crosses either the x-axis or y-axis, indicating a specific value for one variable when the other is zero.X-Intercept

-Point where a graph crosses the x-axis, always having a y-value of zero.Y-Intercept
+The location on the x-axis where a graph crosses, always having a y-value of zero.Y-Intercept

-Point where a graph crosses the y-axis, always having an x-value of zero.Table of Values
+The location on the y-axis where a graph crosses, always having an x-value of zero.Table of Values

-Organized chart listing selected x-values and their corresponding y-values for an equation.Isolating a Variable
+An organized chart listing selected x-values and their corresponding y-values for a given equation.Isolating a Variable

-Rearranging an equation so one variable, often y, stands alone on one side to simplify substitution.Substitution
+The process of rearranging an equation so that one variable, often y, stands alone on one side.Substitution

-Process of replacing a variable with a specific value to determine the corresponding value of another variable.Number Line
+The method of replacing variables in an equation with specific numerical values to check if the equation holds true.One-Variable Equation

+An equation involving only a single unknown, whose solution is a single value represented on a number line.Number Line